estuary/flow/site/docs/reference/Connectors/materialization-connectors/google-cloud-sql-postgres.md

 | `/schema` | Alternative Schema | Alternative schema for this table (optional).
 Overrides schema set in endpoint configuration. | string |  |
 | **`/table`** | Table | Table name to materialize to.
 It will be created by the connector, unless the connector has previously created it. | string | Required |

-#### SSL Mode

-Certain managed PostgreSQL implementations may require you to explicitly set the [SSL Mode](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-PROTECTION) to connect with Flow.

 ### Sample

 ```yaml